1882 Spuyten Duyvil train wreck: Collision

 At the time the express stopped, Wagner was in the Empire, the sleeper car in front of the last car, talking with some other legislators.
-After the stop, he excused himself to take a look around the train, saying "These confounded railroads have a passion for smashing up my best cars" before he went into the last car.
+After the stop, he excused himself to take a look around the train, saying "These confounded railroads have a passion for smashing up my best cars" before he went into the Idlewild.
 It was the last thing anyone remembered him saying.

 Up front, engineer Edward Stanford attempted to restart the train.
 He was briefly successful, but only mustered enough power to break the drawbar connecting the two locomotives.
 His second engineer tried to recharge the brake.
 The 75 psi of pressure the air cylinder had had going into the turn out of the cut had dropped to 40 (40 psi) after the brake had been pulled; he had tried to pump them off.
 Recharging the cylinder would take at least 15 minutes.

 At the rear, Melius, the brakeman, left the train with a red and white lantern to warn any oncoming trains to stop.
 He began walking down the track toward the cut and the Spuyten Duyvil station.
 How long after the stop he left the vicinity of the train, and how far he went were later matters of dispute.
 By Melius's account he was six or seven car lengths from the train when he saw the headlight and heard the whistle of the oncoming local train's locomotive.
 He began frantically waving his red lantern across the track.

 Burr saw the lantern and immediately applied his brake.
 He saw the rear of the express, and knew there was not enough time or space to stop the local.
-At 7:12 p.m. its locomotive collided with the Empire, embedding itself about 12 feet (4 m) and making the car telescope into the one ahead, making a sound audible within a half-mile (800 m) radius.
+At 7:12 p.m. its locomotive collided with the Idlewild, embedding itself about 12 feet (4 m) and making the car telescope into the one ahead, making a sound audible within a half-mile (800 m) radius.
 When it finally stopped, Burr, uninjured, got out and began assisting with rescue efforts.